FOUNDATION + WATERPROOFING : STORM LEADS + ESTIMATE BOOKING

 Storm event hits Friday night.
 Every call answered on the first ring.
 Structural triage complete.
 Three emergency assessments booked before midnight.

 Inspector calls at 3 PM.
-Gatekeeper recognizes the pre-close urgency window, captures the property address, and books the contingency estimate within four minutes.
+AI receptionist recognizes the pre-close urgency window, captures the property address, and books the contingency estimate within four minutes.

 Web form at 11 PM gets an automated response in under 90 seconds.
 Estimate appointment booked.
 Homeowner stops searching.